footcricket05/AcademiaAutoFeedback/README.md

 3. Copy the code from `feedback_filler.py` into your Python file.
 4. Run the Python script.
 5. Position your cursor at the first feedback field.
-6. AutoFillSRM will automatically move through the feedback fields, pressing the down arrow and tab keys to complete the process.
+6. AcademiaAutoFeedback will automatically move through the feedback fields, pressing the down arrow and tab keys to complete the process.
 7. Customize the script to adjust timing between key presses or the number of down arrow key presses as needed.

 **Note:** The script assumes sequential feedback fields and may need adjustments if your layout differs or requires different navigation keys.